NauzetAduen/coding-challenge/README.md

      flutter test

 in the project folder,two tests will fail, the explanation is in the test.
-It's basically the impossibility to test static methods with mockito.
+It's basically the impossibility to test static methods (geolocator) with mockito.

 ## Functionality
 - Uses foursquare api to search venues